-Outside the United States, at least 22 other countries have governmental policies related to web accessibility including Canada, Germany, the United Kingdom, China, and New Zealand.
+Outside of the United States, several other countries have governmental policies related to web accessibility including Canada, Germany, the United Kingdom, China, and New Zealand.

 Even if your country does not have clear legislature or guidelines specifically for digital accessibility on social media, it’s probably only a matter of time before actual regulations are outlined and consistently enforced.
 It’s better to be proactive about making your social media content accessible rather than reactive if a lawsuit pops up for your brand or organization.

-Digital professionals should reference the Web Content Accessibility Guidelines (WCAG) from the World Wide Web Consortium (W3C) to make sure they’re meeting updated standards for digital accessibility.
-These are the most universal set of guidelines currently available for digital accessibility around the globe.
+Digital professionals should reference the Web Content Accessibility Guidelines (WCAG) from the World Wide Web Consortium (W3C) to make sure they’re meeting updated standards for web accessibility.
+While not exhaustive, the WCAG is the most universal set of guidelines currently available for digital accessibility around the globe.